Trump-backed candidate who called Roe ruling ‘victory for white life’ wins primary

 Trump-backed candidate who said Roe ruling was ‘victory for white life’ wins Illinois primary

-Representative Mary Miller beats Representative Rodney Davis in a member-on-member primary.
+Representative Mary Miller beats representative Rodney Davis in a member-on-member primary

-A right-wing Freshman Republican congresswoman who called the Supreme Court’s decision overturning Roe v Wade victory for “white life” beat her more established opponent in the Republican primary for Illinois’ 15th district.
+A right-wing freshman Republican congresswoman who called the Supreme Court’s decision overturning Roe v Wade victory for “white life” beat her more established opponent in the Republican primary for Illinois’ 15th district.

+Representative Mary Miller, who was elected in 2020, defeated representative Rodney Davis in a member-on-member primary after redistricting by Democrats in the state legislature led to the two facing off.

+Ms Miller ran an ad that painted Mr Davis as a Republican in Name Only--known as a RINO--and in an advertisement hit him for supporting so-called “red flag” gun laws which allow for authorities to obtain court orders to prevent people who pose a danger to themselves and others from obtaining firearms.

 Register for free to continue reading